semgrep/docs/docs/intro/installation.rst

     test      Locally run integration tests for the current analyzer... unittest  Locally unit tests for the current analyzer directory You can...

-If everything looks good, you're ready to move on to :doc:`creating`.
+If the help prompt successfully prints, you're ready to move on to :doc:`creating`.